 You don’t need to pay a lawyer for fiscal representation – anyone who’s a resident in Portugal can be your fiscal representative – but many people who aren’t resident in Portugal choose to use a lawyer.
 Well, they don’t choose: if you’re moving to Portugal, you usually don’t know anyone you can ask to be your representative.

-Bordr.io, as mentioned, charges $150 to obtain a NIF (or $140 when you use this link), which includes 12 months of fiscal representation.
+Bordr charges $150 to obtain a NIF (or $140 when you use this link), which includes 12 months of fiscal representation.
 After that, and assuming you don’t cancel your subscription, they will bill you €150 once per year for ongoing fiscal representation.
 Any correspondence from Finanças will be forwarded digitally.
+However, you can easily cancel your fiscal representation when you move to Portugal or if you no longer need it.

 E-residence.com is cheaper, and they also offer fiscal representation if you already have a NIF.
 Fiscal representation on its own costs €99 per year or, if you don’t already have a NIF you can order one with a year’s fiscal representation starting from €99.